 Threats include loss of wetland and upland habitat, hydrological changes to wetlands, habitat fragmentation, obstructions to dispersal, road mortality, subsidized predators, and illegal collection.

-Additional radio-telemetry studies of some populations will help determine the full extent of the habitat used and identify critical habitat.
+Additional radio-telemetry studies will help determine the full extent of the habitat used and identify critical habitat areas.

 The bright yellow coloration of the chin and throat is a useful diagnostic characteristic that can be used on both captured and observed individuals.